what is organic wine

 TL;DR

 The term organic wine is focused on the grapes and how they were farmed.
-It varies by certification, but broadly they should exclude any use of chemicals, herbicides, pesticides of fungicides.
+It varies by certification, but broadly they should exclude any use of use of chemicals, herbicides, pesticides, or fungicides.
 It is commonly confused with natural wine and biodynamic wine, which both take this definition a step further.
 While you might see a wine that has an organic certification on the label, that is not the only way to know if a wine is organic (as a lot of producers don't pursue a formal certification).

 Having organic production doesn't make a wine taste better or specifically better for your body.
 But, in the same vein as organic production with food, the less use of non-organic substances is generally a win for the planet and your body.